INET-RC/GeoMX/docs/source/installation.rst

 .. warning::

+    If you compiled GeoMX with ``USE_CUDA = 1``, but the command ``nd.zeros(1, ctx=mx.gpu(0))`` freezed for a long delay, please be relax.
+This pause is often due to the initial set up operations when the GPU is accessed for the first time.
+What we need to do is just waiting patiently for a few minutes.

+    If there is no response for an extended period, it would be prudent to verify your GPU driver installation and CUDA version, or consider restarting your system.

     If you encounter errors while compiling with ``USE_CUDA = 1``, try downgrading the CUDA version to ``8.0`` or ``10.1``.
 Higher CUDA versions might be not supported.